Rethinking the Objectives of Extractive Question Answering: Conditional Objective

-\section{Conditional objective}
+\section{Conditional Objective}

-Some of recent LRMs also predict start and end indices of a span jointly.
+Some of the recent LRMs assume conditional factorization of span's PMF.
 For comparison with our joint objective, we reimplemented the conditional objective used in ALBERT \cite{lan2019albert}.

-First, the probabilities $\boldsymbol{P}(a_s)$ for the start position are computed in a same manner as for the independent objective -- by applying a linear transformation layer on top of representations $\boldsymbol{H} \in \mathbb{R}^{d \times L}$ from the last layer of the LRM, where $d$ is the model dimension an $L$ denotes the input sequence length.
+First, the probabilities $\boldsymbol{P}(a_s)$ for the start position are computed in the same manner as for the independent objective -- by applying a linear transformation layer on top of representations $\boldsymbol{H} \in \mathbb{R}^{d \times L}$ from the last layer of the LRM, where $d$ is the model dimension and $L$ denotes the input sequence length.

-During the validation, top $k$ ($k=10$ in our experiments) start positions $i$ are selected from these probabilities, while in the training phase, we apply teacher forcing by only selecting the correct start position.
-Representations $\boldsymbol{H}_i$ from the last layer of the LRM corresponding to the selected positions are concatenated with representations corresponding to all the other positions $k={0..L}$ into matrix $\boldsymbol{C}$.
+During the validation, top $k$ ($k=10$ in our experiments) start positions are selected from these probabilities, while in the training phase, we apply teacher forcing by only selecting the correct start position.
+Representation of i-th start position $\boldsymbol{h}_i$ from the last layer of the LRM corresponding to the selected position is then concatenated with representations corresponding to all the other positions $k={0..L}$ into matrix $\boldsymbol{C}$.

 Subsequently, a layer with $\tanh$ activation is applied on this matrix $\boldsymbol{C}$, followed by a linear transformation to obtain the end probabilities:

 For each start position we again select top k end positions, to obtain $k^2$-best list of answer spans.
 In contrast to the official ALBERT implementation, we omitted a layer normalization after \textit{tanh} layer.